 You may think you always get great clients, so why bother with lengthy paperwork and contracts?

-Small projects may come and go, but what about long-term projects where the stakes are higher?
+Small projects may come and go, but what about long-term projects with higher stakes?

-You need to protect your rights as a designer, by having a contract in place before you start the job.
+You need to protect your rights as a designer by having a contract before starting the job.

-Straightforward and definite agreements help both designers and clients to be on the same page.
+Straightforward and definite agreements help designers and clients be on the same page.

 2 – Invoice Upfront

-You may be the ‘pay after work is done kind of person’ or maybe you are down with 50% deposit to start, and 50% after the project ends.
+You may be the ‘pay after work is done kind of person, or maybe you are down with a 50% deposit to start, and 50% after the project ends.

-While these may work for great clients, it may not work for clients from hell.
+While these may work for great clients, they may not work for clients from hell.